InnovationLine/BioImageSuiteLite/README.md

 ## Citation

-*BioImageSuiteLite* is academic software.
+*TransiScope* is academic software.
 If you use it in your research, please cite it as follows:

 > Dasgupta, Rinki, & Das, Kaushik.
-(2025). *BioImageSuiteLite* (Version 0.1.4) \[Software\].
+(2025). *TransiScope* (Version 1.0.0) \[Software\].
 Zenodo. https://doi.org/10.5281/zenodo.16789347